Moist, rich vegan carrot cake with a wholesome flavor and gorgeous color. Topped with lemon buttercream frosting and crushed walnuts.

 - 1 Tbsp Apple Cider Vinegar

-- Grease two 7 inch cake tins and line the bottoms with parchment paper.
+- Grease two 7-inch cake pans (See Notes*) and line the bottoms with parchment paper.

 - Sift the flour, baking powder, baking soda, salt, cinnamon and nutmeg into a mixing bowl.